radzenhq/radzen-blazor/Radzen.DocFX/guides/index.md

 You can get support from the Radzen community in the [forum](https://forum.radzen.com).

 > [!Warning]
 > The Radzen team monitors the forum threads but does not guarantee a response to every question.
-Consider [dedicated support](#dedicated-support) of you require guaranteed replies.
+Consider [dedicated support](#dedicated-support) if you require guaranteed replies.